eedrah/duolingo-scripts/README.md

 # Duolingo User Scripts

+### Disclaimer
+These scripts are unofficial and for personal use only.
+They are subject to change and can break at any time, particularly if Duolingo.com changes their application.
+Use at your own risk.
+If something with your Duolingo website is not working please disable these scripts before contacting Duolingo.com, as it is more likely it is not their fault.

 ## [Back to back practice](https://github.com/eedrah/duolingo-scripts/raw/master/back-to-back-practice.user.js)
 Enables 'continuous' general practice on Duolingo - as soon as one practice session ends another begins.
 The progress bar is also hidden to simulate continuity.
 The setting can be disabled by toggling the option in the top-left corner while practicing.